All Episodes

 They made terrible decisions at the time, wrong, corrupt, immoral decisions.

-We didn't have perfect knowledge.
+So we didn't have perfect knowledge.

 We were just trying to make the best decisions we could.

-Parents do this the same thing.
+Parents do the same thing.

 We did the best we could with the knowledge we had at the time, which is never acceptable for you when you're writing a math test in grade eight or something.

-But yeah, so this inability or this unwillingness or this lack of capacity for the system to self-correct, that's another mystery religion thing.
+But yeah, so this inability or this unwillingness or this lack of capacity for the system to self correct, that's another mystery religion thing.

-He's like, well, why are bad things happening?
+It's like, well, why are bad things happening?

 It's a mystery, right?

-Like the witch doctor, right?
+You, you, there's no punishment like the witch doctor, right?

 The witch doctor says, well, do this and I'll bring the reins, right?

-They didn't do it with good faith.
+They didn't, they didn't do it with, with good, good faith.

 And like, they can just make stuff up.

-So there's never, there's no negative return on decisions.
+So there's never, there's no negative.

-And there's no null hypothesis.
+return on decisions and there's no null hypothesis.

-But if you're having a conversation with somebody that doesn't realize that they're religious, that doesn't realize they're part of the religion, it's like the conversation just goes off the rails a little bit or gets violent or whatever faster.
+But if you're having a conversation with someone that doesn't realize that they're religious, that doesn't realize they're part of the religion, it's like the conversation just goes off the rails a little bit.

 Yeah, yeah.